 The South Side Initiative (SSI) brings together Lehigh University faculty, students, and staff with the people of Bethlehem in order to share knowledge, foster democracy, and improve the quality of life in our city.

-To achieve those goals, SSI develops courses focused on the past, present, and possible futures of the city; supports working groups to conduct ongoing research; and sponsor events including public forums, visiting lectures, film series, public art and public history projects.
+SSI rests on the proposition that the teaching and research mission of the university – and the quality of life in Bethlehem – will be enhanced by this collaboration.
+SSI develops courses focused on the past, present, and possible futures of the city; supports working groups to conduct ongoing research; and sponsor events including public forums, visiting lectures, film series, public art and public history projects.
 In addition, SSI aids to pressing problems facing our community – from air pollution and asthma to poverty, hunger and homelessness.
 Courses enable students to explore the rich histories of our city and the vibrant cultures of our neighborhoods.